guesswho1234/Rex/README.md

 - Reorder exercises
 - Group exercises into blocks to equally draw from when creating exams

 Beyond that, as mentioned above, simple exercise can be edited directly within the application.
-When editing an exercise, the following fields can be modified:
+When editing an exercise, the following fields can be edited:
 - Name
 - Author
 - Type